Case Keenum: Professional career

-Houston Texans
+Houston Texans (first stint)

 2012 season

-Despite his success in college, Keenum went undrafted and signed with the Houston Texans and was placed on their practice squad for his entire rookie season.
+Despite his collegiate success, Keenum went undrafted and signed with the Houston Texans.
+He spent his entire rookie year on their practice squad.

 2013 season

 In 2013, Keenum was placed on the Texans' 53-man roster as a third-string quarterback behind starter Matt Schaub and backup quarterback T. J. Yates.
 On October 17, head coach Gary Kubiak announced that Keenum would be the starting quarterback over backup Yates for the Week 7 matchup against the Kansas City Chiefs, after starting quarterback Schaub was unable to play due to an injury.
 In his professional debut three days later, Keenum threw his first NFL touchdown, a 29-yarder to DeAndre Hopkins.
-Keenum finished the narrow 17–16 road loss completing 15 of 25 passes for 271 yards and a touchdown for a 110.6 passer rating, the highest by a Texan quarterback in the season.
-Two weeks later against the Indianapolis Colts, Keenum threw for 350 yards and three touchdowns (all to Andre Johnson) to go along with 26 rushing yards in the 27–24 loss.
+Keenum finished the narrow 17–16 road loss completing 15 of 25 passes for 271 yards and the aforementioned touchdown for a 110.6 passer rating, the highest by a Texan quarterback in the season.
+Two weeks later against the Indianapolis Colts, Keenum had 350 passing yards and three touchdowns (all to Andre Johnson) to go along with 26 rushing yards in the 27–24 loss.

 Keenum finished the 2013 season completing 137-of-253 passes for 1,760 yards, nine touchdowns, and six interceptions to go along with 14 carries for 72 yards and a touchdown in eight games and starts.

+On August 31, 2014, Keenum was waived by the Texans to clear a roster space for recently acquired quarterback Ryan Mallett.

 St. Louis Rams

-On August 31, 2014, Keenum was waived by the Texans to clear a roster space for recently acquired quarterback Ryan Mallett.
-He was claimed off waivers the next day by the St. Louis Rams.
+On September 1, 2014, Keenum was claimed off waivers by the St. Louis Rams.
 He was waived by the Rams on October 28 in order to make room on the roster for newly acquired safety Mark Barron.
 Keenum re-signed to the team's practice squad two days later.